NannyML/nannyml/docs/how_it_works/ranking.rst

 As mentioned in the :ref:`ranking tutorial<tutorial-ranking>` NannyML uses ranking to order columns in univariate drift results.
 The resulting order can be helpful in prioritizing what to further investigate to fully address any issues with the model.
-LEt's deep dive into how ranking options work.
+Let's deep dive into how ranking options work.

 Alert Count Ranking
 ===================